How to Start a Consulting Business in 9 Steps

 “I’ve been very fortunate that my business has built organically.
 I don’t know if that’s typical, but my personal experience is that I do the best I can.
 I’m very honest, I’m ethical, I don’t overcharge, I’m willing to work within budgets, and that has led to a lot of organic referrals,” she says.

-Business owners have 2 distinct advantages with organic marketing.
+Business owners have two distinct advantages with organic marketing.
 One, business owners tend to know each other and can make referrals for you.
 Like tends to be with like, so if you work well with somebody, you’ll probably work well with one of their friends.

 The second upside with organic marketing is the cost—there isn’t any.
 “I’m biased on how well it works for business, because it’s free,” Hopkins says with a laugh.